Addono/gitlab-fetches/README.md

   </p>
 </p>

 `./src/gitlab-fetches.sh` is a script designed to fetch historical data from the GitLab API.
 It is [sh](https://en.wikipedia.org/wiki/Bourne_shell) and [alpine](https://alpinelinux.org/) compatible.
-This project is a rewrite of the original [Eficode/wait-for](https://github.com/Eficode/wait-for) repository, repurposed for a new use case.

 The easiest way to get started using this tool is to include the `src/gitlab-fetches.sh` file as part of your project.
 Then call this script as part of any automation script.